kindermannhubert/GridAiGames/README.md

 Player hit by bomb detonation fire dies.

-If player's AI throws an exception or returns more than one action for the player, player will be disqualified and will die.
+####Disqualification
+Players can be disqualified for these reasons:
+1. Player's AI throws an exception.
+2. Player wants to do more than one action
+3. Player wants to do unsupported/unknown action.
+Disqualification means that player will will die.

 ### How to create custom AI?
 1. Create new .NET class library.